bentan4853563/AmazHub/_members/simon-papazov.md

 4. [Calculator Lock](/portfolio/calculator-lock): This Android app, which has over 10M downloads, allows users to hide photos, videos, apps, and files using a disguised calculator icon for added privacy.

 Simon's leadership, paired with his technical expertise, was instrumental in securing a 2nd place finish at the BOC HACKATHON FINTECH 3.0.
-This achievement, in collaboration with Anastasia Sarlidou and Maxim Vasilkov, underscores the synergy and talent present within the Brave Dev World team.
+This achievement, in collaboration with Anastasia Sarlidou and Maxim Vasilkov, underscores the synergy and talent present within the AmazHub team.

 > "The strength of the team is each individual member.
 The strength of each member is the team." - Phil Jackson